enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 ### $seconds

 The `$seconds` date operator is used to extract the exact second the document was made on.
-The output goes from 0-59, however it is possible for the output to be 60 in case of a leap second.
+Although the output goes from 0 to 59, it is possible for the output to be 60 in case of a leap second.

 Example:
 ```js